 Career and Other Opportunities

-Whether it is programming, software engineering, networking management and forensics, web development, database administration, mobile computing programming, social media, or bioinformatics, computer science touches all other fields.
+Whether it is web technology, software development and engineering, cybersecurity and forensics, database administration, computer networking, mobile computing, social media, artificial intelligence and robotics or data analytics, computer science touches all other fields.
 We solve real problems for real people.

 The objectives of the CS program at Keene State College are:

-- To ensure that students obtain a solid grounding in fundamental computer science concepts, principles, and methodologies.
+- Students will demonstrate a solid grounding in fundamental computer science concepts, principles, and methodologies.